 Meanwhile, back to the facts concerning the Krugman column last Friday on plutocrats.
 Are the rich getting richer and the poor poorer as Krugman would have us believe?

+Two economists at the World Bank, David Dollar and Aart Kraay did the most comprehensive and exhaustive study we know about in this area recently.
+In "Growth Is Good For The Poor" they looked at income data from 80 countries over 40 years (starting in 1960) and compared the percentage five-year changes in average income with the corresponding change in income of the lowest income quintile.
 Since one picture is worth a thousand words, in this case, literally, we show Figure 1 from their study.
 Each point in the graph represents a percentage change in average income in a particular country over a particular 5-year period (bottom axis) with the corresponding change in the income of the lowest 20% of the population (vertical axis).
 There is a one-to-one positive relationship.
 When the average goes up, the bottom goes up equally.
 Hence the title of this paper

 We have a query into Dollar to see how the upper 20% was doing in case anyone cares, other than Krugman.